 In 1992, Beauty Sibuwani met Jeff Chandler, a smiling truck driver from a nearby village.
 Together they had 4 children, they lived in a nice home and had a steady income.

-“He [treated] me very well.
-He was a good father and a good husband.
-He was very good.
+“He [treated] me very well, he was a good father and a good husband.
+And he was very good.
 And I will never forget about that man, I will never… Every night, I pray for him, every day I pray for him.
 God bless him wherever he is.”
 (Beauty)